 The upcoming seminar will be presented by Dr. S. Kemi Nurudeen, Director of Fertility Preservation at Houston Fertility Institute.
-Dr. S. Kemi Nurudeen is double board-certified in Obstetrics and Gynecology and Reproductive Endocrinology and Infertility.Please join us for HFI's
+Dr. S. Kemi Nurudeen is double board-certified in Obstetrics and Gynecology and Reproductive Endocrinology and Infertility.Officially open at our

 She is a member of the American College of Obstetricians and Gynecologists, American Society for Reproductive Medicine, Society for Reproductive Endocrinology and Infertility, Houston Gynecological and Obstetrical Society, Houston Medical Forum and Mary Susan Moore Medical Society.
 Dr. Nurudeen has authored several peer-reviewed publications and book chapters, and has presented her research nationally and internationally.

 Event details: The free seminar will be at The Grove, 1611 Lamar St., Houston, TX 77010.
 Doors open at 6 PM and the seminar begins at 6:30, followed by a Q&A session.

 Space is limited, so please RSVP to email@example.com by May 9th.

 What exactly is egg freezing?